core-aix/agentic-nav/README.md

 The backend uses LiteLLM, which allows you to use a variety of LLM inference endpoints.
 Find details on the various providers [here](https://docs.litellm.ai/docs/providers).

+### Debugging agent interactions
+The agent involves a set of asynchronous operations.
+We provide a built-in logging instance to capture all relevant logs for debugging.
+To set the right debugging level for your application, you can use the environment variable `LLM_AGENTS_LOG_LEVEL`.
+By default, it is set to `INFO`.